tech-neault/kickstarter-analysis/README.md

 ### Analysis of Outcomes, Based on Launch Date
 /main/assets/images/Theater_Outcomes_vs_Launch.png

-Based on the launch date, we can see that there are certain months where the success rate is higher.
-In the month of May, we can see that there were over 100 successful launches
+Based on the launch date, we can see that there are certain months where the total number of successful Kickstarters is higher.
+In the month of May, we can see that there were over 100 successful launches, suggesting that May is an excellent time to begin a Kickstarter campaign.
+However, as the summer months pass, the successful Kickstarters decline in number, while the failed Kickstarters remain relatively steady.
+This suggests that the later in the summer months (June through August) the Kickstarter is launched, the less likely it is to be successful.

 ### Analysis of Outcomes, Based on Goals
 /main/assets/images/Outcomes_vs_Goals.png

+The goals of the fundraisers fall across a wide spectrum, with some looking to raise under $1,000 and the highest seeking $100 million.
+With one exception, the general trend is that fundraisers with lower goals have a higher chance of successfully raising the money they seek.

 ### Challenges and Difficulties Encountered